anton-dergunov/anton-dergunov.github.io/_posts/2025-04-02-automating-hdr-photo-creation-in-adobe-lightroom.md

 ## Final Thoughts

-Please help me include a couple of sentences for the call to action to end this blog post.
-The tone should be professional, but engaging.

 HDR photography can elevate your images — when used thoughtfully.
 But the merging process can quickly become a bottleneck, especially when dealing with dozens or hundreds of exposures.
 This plugin is designed to streamline that step, using camera metadata to detect exposure brackets with higher reliability than timestamp-based methods.

 By automating the HDR merge workflow, this tool helps me focus more on the creative side of photography, rather than on the repetitive tasks.
 I hope it can do the same for you.